Vzaldat/orderMatchingEngine/README.md

     5. Quantity
     6. Time of order

-The engine takes in multiple orders and matches them with the counter parts - Buy orders of a certain type go to sell orders of the same type etc.# orderMatchingEngine
+The engine takes in multiple orders and matches them with the counter parts - Buy orders of a certain type go to sell orders of the same type etc.

-# orderMatchingEngine
+There is a OrderBook class that handles the asks(sell) and bids(buys) and matches the asks to bids

+There are multiple tests in test folder and maintaining a small UI from ncurses to place an order.